Etto48/MIRProject/docs/Conclusions.md

 A key strength of our system lies in its highly modular architecture.
 We prioritized designing a flexible and extendable codebase, enabling future enhancements and integration of advanced scoring functions, indexing mechanisms, or re-ranking techniques.

 ### Limitations and Challenges

 Despite the promising results, our system's inference time lags significantly behind state-of-the-art solutions.
 This limitation stems from the reliance on less-optimized technologies for handling large datasets and the constrained time frame that limited further optimizations.

-The primary bottleneck resides in the retrieval of document_info from the index implemented with SQL-based technology.
+The primary bottleneck resides in the retrieval of postings and document info from the index implemented with SQL-based technology.
 While SQL provides robust handling for structured data, it is not optimized for high-throughput IR tasks.